-Its about looking in as they look out, an exchange with a art work
+"It's about looking in as they look out, an exchange with an art work."

-Beautifully executed and nonchalantly refined Rosie’s work is an exploration of the viewer’s response to her work as much as the work itself.
-Her portraiture work makes eye contact as you gaze in; they look back, enchant and challenge.
+Beautifully executed and nonchalantly refined, Rosie’s work is an exploration of the viewer’s response to her work as much as the work itself.
+Her portraiture work makes eye contact as you gaze in – the portraits look back, enchant and challenge.

-Collaborating with Richard, Rosie’s illustrations and interpretations of her painting are often also found ornamenting the surface of ceramic vessels, plates and ornamental objects.
+Rosie also works in collaboration with Richard Darbyshire, where her illustrations and interpretations of her painting ornament the surface of ceramic vessels, plates and ornamental objects.